jperezcolmenar/5gmeta-dev/docs/producing_events_guide.md

 Please go to [Registration web page](https://5gmeta-platform.eu/identity/realms/5gmeta/login-actions/registration?client_id=apisix&tab_id=gXKk2YPUybg) and fill the form with the data.

-Once you have registered you will be able to access the platform and start consuming data.
+Once you have registered you will be able to access the platform and start producing events to 5GMETA platform.
 Next you will be guided with some instructions to get that purpouse.

 ## Software requirements